mvolkmann/blog/src/rust.md

 impl fmt::Display for Point2D {
-    // Using "self" as the name of the first parameter makes this a method. fn fmt(&self, formatter: &mut fmt::Formatter) -> fmt::Result {
+    // Using "self" as the name of the first parameter makes this a method.
+    // The second parameter "fmt" must be a mutable reference.
+    // This method renders a value with the type "fmt::Result". fn fmt(&self, formatter: &mut fmt::Formatter) -> fmt::Result {
         write!(formatter, "(x:{}, y:{})", self.x, self.y)
     }